albukerk1/albukerk1/README.md

 </div>
 <hr>
 <div>
   <p>👨‍💻 Hi!
 Nice to see you here.
 My name is Matheus.
-I am a brazilian engineer, business analyst and Tech YouTuber, currently studying to become a UX/UI Designer.</p>
+I'm a brazilian engineer, business analyst and Tech YouTuber, currently studying to become a UX/UI Designer.</p>

-  <p>:telescope: In addition to my previously mentioned work, I also volunteer as a TI Consultant and Designer for my university.</p>
+  <p>:telescope: In addition to my previously mentioned work, I also volunteer as an IT Consultant and Designer for my university.</p>

   <p>:seedling: Graduating in Systems Analysis and Development at Unicesumar (Maringá, Paraná, Brazil).
 I'm mostly studying UX/UI Design and Business Analysis.</p>